 Both HostGator and GoDaddy invest millions of buck to give you maximum uptime and more than average speed.
 However, they are both different from each other not just by the name but also by their very basic hardware configurations.

 HostGator has the robust Dual Xeon servers in their data center with more than 12,000 servers under management connected to 10 backbone providers equipped with Linux x86 operating systems.
-GoDaddy on the other hand runs on Core i7 processors providing an option to choose between Linux and Windows OS.
-Comparing the Dual Xeon and Core i7 you can see that Dual Xeon is more suitable for server type compatibility while Core i7 are better for desktop purposes and hence gives a +1 to HostGator.
+GoDaddy, on the other hand, runs on Core i7 processors providing an option to choose between Linux and Windows OS.
+Comparing the Dual Xeon and Core i7 you can see that Dual Xeon is more suitable for server type compatibility while Core i7 is better for desktop purposes and hence gives a +1 to HostGator.
 That was more about their hardware, lets now have a look at speed test, uptime and benchmark test results:

-- Speed Test Results: HostGator amazes, when it loads within a second and outshines GoDaddy which has an average load time of 2 seconds.
+- Speed Test Results: HostGator amazes when it loads within a second and outshines GoDaddy which has an average load time of 2 seconds.